basho/basho_docs/source/languages/en/riak/ops/tuning/linux.md

 Riak can be scaled in two ways, vertically (improved hardware) and horizontally (more nodes).
 Both ways can provide performance and capacity benefits, but should be used in different circumstances.
-The [[riak-admin cluster command|Command-Line-Tools---riak-admin#cluster]] can assist in scaling both directions.
+The [[riak-admin cluster command|riak-admin Command Line#cluster]] can assist in scaling both directions.

 When changing the cluster membership to scale vertically or horizontally, follow these steps: